markgoho/oregon-trail-camporee/hugo/content/_index.md

 embrace the spirit of adventure that awaits us!
 Good luck and may the best patrol triumph!
 REMEMBER: You will not win if you do not spend tokens.
 You will only win if you spend them wisely.

-## Amazing Oregon Trail

-The 2024 Glacier Lakes Spring Camporee, Amazing Oregon Trail, will be held at Camp Cutler.
-The Camporee will run Friday, April 19 through Sunday, April 21.
-You can see a map of the camp here.

-Scouts can register for the event at the [ScoutingEvent.com page](https://scoutingevent.com/397-glot2023).
-The cost is $20 per scout and $10 per adult.